NSHE Fostering Success Initiative

 NSHE Hosts 1st Annual NSHE Fostering Success Initiative Retreat

-The NSHE foster youth ambassador hosted the first annual NSHE Fostering Success Initiative Retreat in September 2019, during which 33 educators/providers and five students worked collaboratively to build a more cohesive statewide learning community focused on supporting students who have experienced foster care in accessing and thriving in college, including the development of the NSHE Fostering Success Initiative Strategic Plan.
+The initiative hosted its first annual retreat in September 2019.
+During the retreat, NSHE employees, NSHE students with lived experience in foster care, and community partners worked collaboratively to build a more cohesive statewide learning community focused on supporting students who have experienced foster care in accessing and thriving in college; this included developing a strategic plan for the initiative.

-NSHE Delegation Attends 2019 California College Pathways Blueprint for Success Conference
+NSHE/Community Partner Delegation Attends Blueprint for Success Conference

 In October 2019, a delegation of NSHE employees, community partners, and one high school senior in foster care who was admitted to/preparing to enroll at the University of Nevada, Reno (UNR) attended the California College Pathways Blueprint for Success Conference—a nationally-renowned, biannual event focused on supporting students who have experienced foster care with postsecondary education enrollment and success.